mongodb/terraform-provider-mongodbatlas/examples/starter/Readme.md

 **Important Point**

+You can fetch the connection string as per the use case by following the MongoDB Atlas documentation on [Connect to your cluster](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/index.html).

-To fetch the connection string follow the below steps:
+Or to fetch the connection string using terraform follow the below steps:

 ```
 output "atlasclusterstring" {
     value = mongodbatlas_cluster.cluster.connection_strings